 Steps to Reset Pattern lock:

-Step 1: Connect your (turned on) phone to PC using USB cable.
+- Connect your (turned on) phone to PC using a USB cable.

 adb devices adb shell cd data/system su rm *.key

-That’s all!
+Finally!
 You’ve successfully unlocked/cracked the pattern lock of your Android phone.
-So this is all about how to unlock/bypass/crack pattern lock or password lock of any android phone.
-If you face any problem or have any issue or suggestions regarding this article then do let me know through the comments section below.
-For latest updates, news and happenings like our fb page.
-Take Care! 🙂
+So this is all about how to unlock/bypass/crack the pattern lock or password lock of any android phone.
+If you face any problems or have any issues or suggestions regarding this article then do let me know through the comments box below.